akrawchyk/hardpass/README.md

 ### implemented

-* Password Length
+* Password length
   * at least 10 characters
   * at most 128 characters
-* Password Complexity
+* Password complexity
   * at least 3 of:
     * at least 1 uppercase character (A-Z)
     * at least 1 lowercase character (a-z)
     * at least 1 digit (0-9)
     * at least 1 special character (punctuation) — ` !"#$%&'()*+,-./:;<=>?@[\\\]^_\`{|}~`
   * not more than 2 identical characters in a row (e.g., 111 not allowed)
+* Password topologies
+  * [Ban commonly used password topologies][korelogic-url]
 * Feedback messages
-* Password Topologies
-  * [Ban commonly used password topologies][korelogic-url]

 [korelogic-url]: https://blog.korelogic.com/blog/2014/04/04/pathwell_topologies